 On 25 August, TLT AS introduced the gas buses that will start serving Tallinners.

-Biogas buses are comfortable, passenger-friendly and economical.
-By the end of the year, a hundred biomethane-powered buses will start serving passengers.
+Buses are comfortable, passenger-friendly and economical.
+By the end of the year, a hundred methane-powered buses will start serving passengers.
 In the next few years, only the newest Euro 6 emission standard-compliant diesel buses will remain in use alongside the gas buses.
-A total of 350 sustainable biomethane-powered buses will begin serving the public transport routes in the coming years, thus renewing 70% of the TLT bus fleet.
+A total of 350 sustainable methane-powered buses will begin serving the public transport routes in the coming years, thus renewing 70% of the TLT bus fleet.

 This is the largest environmentally friendly upgrade in the history of the public transport of Tallinn.